RFD 020: Parallel Conversations

 Non-persisting queries skip the lock

 jp --no-persist query skips lock acquisition entirely.
 Since no events are written back to disk, there is no write-write conflict.
-The query reads conversation state as a snapshot.
+The query reads conversation state as a snapshot at the time the file is read.
+If the lock holder writes events.json concurrently, the reader could see a partially written file and fail to parse it.
+This is an acceptable trade-off: the user can retry, and the window is small since writes happen at discrete turn boundaries.

 CLI Changes